Instant Pot Asparagus Risotto (made with brown rice)

 Store leftover asparagus risotto in an airtight container in the refrigerator for 3 to 4 days.

-Reheat it on top of the stove over low heat with a little bit of broth or water to restore the creamy texture.
+Reheat leftover asparagus risotto on top of the stove over low heat with a little bit of broth or water to restore the creamy texture.

 Yes, you can!
 Use the same amount of rice and liquid as stated in the recipe card, and adjust the cooking time to 10 minutes on high heat and release after 10 minutes.